briis/unifiprotect/README.md

 If you have Smart Sensor devices and you are **not** running `0.12.0-beta10` or newer, it is recommended you just delete your UniFi Protect integration config and re-add it.
 If you do not have Smart Sensor devices, you can migrate to the Home Assistant core version by following the steps below:

 1. Upgrade to the 0.12.0 version for the HACS unifiprotect integration and restart Home Assistant.
-2. Remove your HACS `unifiprotect` integration.
+2. Remove your HACS `unifiprotect` integration from HACS (do not remove your `unifiprotect` config entry).
 It is safe to ignore the warning about needing to remove your config first.
 3. Do *not* restart HA yet.
 4. Upgrade to Home Assistant 2022.2.x